ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - Structural compliance (`[LOGIC]`, `~test`)
 - No silent updates or emotional simulation (`[TONE]`, `[NULL]`)

 Symbolic memory is **slower** — but it’s what allows recursive truth preservation.
+H0 Axiom 4 fossilizes this rejection.

 ---